 For example; if you decide to make two wall signs at 1300mm by 1300mm, you will require one 3050mm by 1500mm sheet.
 If you can reduce the wall signs to 1250mm by 1250mm without any detrimental effect to the signs’ impact, you can purchase a smaller sheet for slightly less cost.

-When you seek larger quantities of sign panels, working within sheet material sizes can significantly reduce costs as well as off cut remnants.
+When you seek larger quantities of sign panels, working within sheet material sizes can significantly reduce costs as well as excess offcuts.

 Help your signmaker help you

-The more accurate information and artwork which you can provide for your signmaker, will inevitably lessen the overall cost of your project.
+Accurate information and artwork will avoid additional labour from your signmaker and inevitably lessen the overall cost of your project.